section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 When the `joined` state is set to `true`, we need to show the Local Feed or the Remote Feed (Livestream) depending upon the user type.

 The `RtcLocalView` requires only one prop which is the `channelId` prop.
 The rest are optional.
 The `RtcRemoteView` requires 2 props.
 One is the `channelId` and the other is the `uid` prop.
-The `uid` prop is the one deciding which user's feed in the live stream must be displayed on this view.
+The `uid` prop is the one deciding which user's feed in the live stream will be displayed on this view.
 Here, we will pass our host's UID, which is `1`.

 We can also pass styles to the `RtcLocalView` and `RtcRemoteView`, to make it fullscreen.
 To make it fullscreen, import Dimensions from react-native and use it to get the width and height of the screen.